gctools-outilsgc/front_end_template/README.md

 "homepage": "http://username.github.io/repo",
 ```

-Then run `yarn deploy-gh-pages` (give it a moment to build.
+Then run `yarn deploy` (give it a moment to build.
 It could take a while :wink:)

 :warning: Watch and make sure your `config` or `env` files do not get pushed with the build!